A Guide to Hunting from a Canvas Wall Tent

 I can still vividly recall the stories and photos of Jack O’Connor, John Jobson, Clyde Ormond, and Warren Page and the pack trips they wrote about in Outdoor Life, Sports Afield, and Field and Stream when I was a boy.
-The adventure and thrill of one day going on a backcountry trip with wall tents, horses, and mules was but a distant dream at the time.
+The adventure and thrill of one day going on a backcountry trip with a canvas wall tent, horses, and mules was but a distant dream at the time.
 Although I longed for the day when I could make such a trip, it would remain just a dream for nearly two decades.

 Finally, I was fortunate to be able to own a horse and make such trips on my own.
 Realizing this lifelong dream didn’t come easy and I learned a great deal ‘along the trail’ to that adventure.